BayesLIM/BayesLIM/README.md

 # Dependencies
 See the `pyproject.toml` file for dependencies, listed under `[project.optional-dependences]`.
-I place them here because I don't like the fact that they are automatically installed when placed in `[project]`, which often doesn't place nicely when other packages have installed pinned versions of common Python packages.
+I place them here because I don't like the fact that they are automatically installed when placed under `[project]`, which doesn't always play nicely when packages have pinned versions of common Python packages.
-If you'd like `pip` to automatically install dependecies anyways, then you can make this happen by installing the `dev` version:
+If you'd like `pip` to automatically install dependecies anyways, you can make this happen by installing the `dev` version:
 ```bash
 pip install .[dev]
 ```